 Parker Solar Probe

-ActiveHumanity's first mission to "touch" the Sun, flying through the solar corona to unlock the mysteries of our closest star.
+Extended MissionHumanity's first mission to "touch" the Sun, flying through the solar corona to unlock the mysteries of our closest star.
+Completed primary mission with 24 perihelion passes (June 2025) and continuing extended operations through 2030.
 Named after Eugene Parker who theorized the solar wind.

 Type